HireTea

 Question group Indexed hubs Representative companies What the question should clarify

-Shift, pace, and training clarity 8 Amazon, The Home Depot, FedEx, UPS, and Costco Wholesale safety, attendance, availability, and physical stamina
+Shift, pace, and training clarity 19 Walmart, Amazon, The Home Depot, FedEx, and UPS safety, reliability, availability, and physical stamina

-Local operator and schedule clarity 6 McDonald's, Marriott International, Chipotle Mexican Grill, Chick-fil-A, and Hilton Worldwide availability, speed, teamwork, and accuracy
+Local operator and schedule clarity 14 McDonald's, Marriott International, Chipotle Mexican Grill, Chick-fil-A, and Hilton Worldwide speed, teamwork, accuracy, and availability

-Accuracy, training, and role boundary clarity 3 CVS Health, Albertsons Companies, and Walgreens accuracy, availability, customer service, and comfort with retail pace
+Accuracy, training, and role boundary clarity 6 CVS Health, Albertsons Companies, Walgreens, Dollar Tree / Family Dollar, and Bank of America accuracy, availability, customer service, and cash accuracy

 Category view